GNU-Linuxer/seattle-polie-data-analysis/README.md

 # Seattle City Crime Data Analysis

-This data analysis project discovers select trends of crime offenses in Seattle (from 2008 to present), using the individual crime dataset from Seattle Police Department.
+This data analysis project discovers select trends of crime offenses in Seattle (from 2008 to present), using the crime dataset from Seattle Police Department.
 I especially want to answer these questions based on several news articles describing certain aspects of crime activities in Seattle, denoted in the background section (within `Final project.ipynb`).
 * How the advent of COVID-19 (2020-01-01) resulted in certain offenses becoming more popular,
 * Whether crimes against person is more popular than crimes against property,
 * What are most frequent offenses in University District, and